 CloudIBN Safeguards Your Cloud Infrastructure with Expert VAPT Services in the US

-CloudIBN secures your cloud infrastructure in the US with expert VAPT services, detecting and addressing threats proactively.MAIMI, FL, UNITED STATES, June 27, 2025 /EINPresswire.com/ -- As cyber threats increasingly target cloud environments, CloudIBN, a US-based Managed Security Services Provider (MSSP), is stepping up to meet the challenge.
+CloudIBN secures US cloud infrastructure with expert VAPT services, identifying and mitigating potential threats efficiently.MAIMI, FL, UNITED STATES, June 27, 2025 /EINPresswire.com/ -- As cyber threats increasingly target cloud environments, CloudIBN, a US-based Managed Security Services Provider (MSSP), is stepping up to meet the challenge.
 The company announces the launch of its Expert Cloud Infrastructure Vulnerability Assessment and Penetration Testing (VA&PT) Services, purpose-built for securing cloud-native and hybrid architectures.

 This enhanced suite of VAPT Services addresses the complex security needs of modern businesses that rely on Amazon Web Services (AWS), Microsoft Azure, Google Cloud Platform (GCP), and other Infrastructure-as-a-Service (IaaS) solutions.
 With the increasing scale of ransomware, data theft, and misconfiguration attacks, CloudIBN's offering ensures that organisations across the United States can protect their most critical cloud assets with confidence.